alex1ozr/LearnDotNet/Interviews/Questions.md

 ### ASP.NET Core
 1. [Middleware](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-6.0)
 2. Requests pipeline
+3. What is an HTTP client factory and why would we use it?
+4. What is a retry policy?

 ### System Design
 1. Service for shortening urls, how we can create systems like this, what database, architecture, cache, etc. to use?